davidkrantz/FacebookChatStatistics/README.md

 # Facebook Chat Statistics

 A small program written in Python that lets you see statistics of any given Facebook Messenger conversation.
-I used this as a Valentines day surprise for my girlfriend, but can be modified and used for any other purpose.
+I used this as a Valentines day surprise for my girlfriend and it is therefore focused on only conversations between two persons, but can be modified and used for any other purpose.
 This project was inspired by [this](https://www.reddit.com/r/dataisbeautiful/comments/7xicua/my_girlfriend_made_a_visualization_of_all/) Reddit post.

 ## Features